Feyerabend/vm/add/README.md

 like 170 and 108.
 We’ll explore what this operation fundamentally entails at the hardware level.
-Additionally, we’ll examine the higher-level abstraction of what it means to add two numbers in the broader context of computing and how computers.
+Additionally, we’ll examine the higher-level abstraction of what it means to add two numbers in the broader context of computing and computers.

 ## adding numbers by hand

-Much of this should be elementary to the reader as assumed familiar with basic computer science, or already have some knowledge of binary numbers, adding, programming, or programming languages.
-But as a background for hardware abstraction, we start with as at first, with an example of adding two numbers, two (small) integers.
+This material should be familiar to readers with a basic understanding of computer science, including binary numbers, addition, and programming concepts.
+However, as a foundation for discussing hardware abstraction, we'll start with an example of adding two small integers.

-Adding two 8-bit binary integers is similar to the way you would add two decimal numbers by hand.
-But they follow a slightly different set of rules for *binary arithmetic*.
+Adding two 8-bit binary integers is analogous to adding decimal numbers by hand, but it follows the rules o *binary arithmetic*.

-Each 8-bit binary number is made up of 8 digits (bits), where each bit can be either 0 or 1.
-Say for instance, the binary number `01100101` is an 8-bit number that represents the decimal number 101.
-Another 8-bit number is `10101010` that is 170 in decimal.
+Each 8-bit binary number consists of 8 digits (bits), each of which can be either 0 or 1.
+For example, the binary number `01101100` represents the decimal number 108, and `10101010` represents the decimal number 170.

-You add the numbers starting from the rightmost bit what is also called 'least significant bit' (LSB).
-Then move to the leftmost bit, the most significant bit (MSB).
-For each pair of corresponding bits in the two numbers, you add them together along with any carry from the previous bit's addition.
+The addition process begins with the rightmost bit, known as the 'least significant bit' (LSB), and moves towards the leftmost bit, the 'most significant bit' (MSB).
+For each pair of corresponding bits in the two numbers, you add them together, including any carry from the previous bit's addition.

 The binary addition rules are:
 - `0 + 0 = 0` (sum = 0, no carry)